 Alternatively, you may have received a faulty remote.

-To re-pairing your device, follow these steps.
+To re-pair your device, follow these steps.

 1. First, switch off your Roku by unplugging the device.
 Also, remove the batteries of the remote.